- Garden Snails & Slug Control | 23+ Measures & Methods - February 1, 2023

 A boom in the slug population is always a sign that the natural order of things is out of kilter.

 By killing snails, all you do is fight the symptoms; you leave untouched the underlying causes of the problem.

 The natural equilibrium will be even more disturbed because killing slugs also harms their natural enemies.

-Nonetheless, below I briefly present some of the typical methods used and try to explain why they are doomed to fail.
+Nonetheless, below, I briefly present some typical methods used and try to explain why they are doomed to fail.